kaltura/HLS-OSMF/README.md

 Build them all to get the KalturaHLSPlugin.swf from the KalturaHLSPlugin/bin-debug folder.
 This may then be loaded in the Kaltura Player (or any OSMF-based player).

+**Note:**
-**Note:** You have to make sure that you set the project references correctly or OSMF won't be bundled with the SWF, and errors will occur due to incompatible versions.
+    * You have to make sure that you set the project references correctly or OSMF won't be bundled with the SWF, and errors will occur due to incompatible versions.
+    * Alternate Audio stream support is currently disabled due to an OSMF version conflict.
+To enable, the OSMF version provided with this repo must be used, and lines 21-40 in HLSHTTPNetStream in the plugin project must be uncommented.